-This evaluation proforma is designed for use in the evaluation of IEDD skills57.
+This evaluation proforma is designed for use in the evaluation of IEDD skills55.
 The aim of this evaluation is to assess if this IEDD team is capable of safely, effectively and efficiently disposing of IED identified as being present in the Mission AO.
 This evaluation can be used in support of both pre-deployment and in-mission evaluations.
 This evaluation proforma involves the following questions to be answered in term of the CMD team's having the following knowledge, skills or competencies.
 It is essential that CMD level 1, 2 and 3 competencies are demonstrated in conjunction with the relevant specialised IEDD competencies being evaluated.

 Serial Evaluation Criteria Evaluation score 0 to 5 Remarks Basic IEDD Capabilities a.
 Knowledge base of IEDs in the AO they are deploying to in terms of explosive theory and safe handling of IEDs, and methods of disposal? b.
-Management skills in terms of: Assessment of IED related hazards; Development and execution of IEDD plans; Provide IEDD advice. c.
+Management skills in terms of: Assessment of IED related hazards; Development and execution of IEDD plans; Provide IEDD advice. с.
 Locating and safe access to IEDs through: IED search and detection techniques; Appropriate mitigation and PPE requirements. d.
-RSP development and execution. e.
-Explain the risks in extremis in moving IEDs and special considerations and requirements of such transportation.
+RSP development and execution.